joshua-peirce/Galaxy_Classification/README.md

 - Random Horizontal Flip
 - Normalization

-We used a Stochastic Gradient Descent optimizer with an initial learning rate of 0.001 and momentum of 0.9.
+As with the CNNs, we used a Stochastic Gradient Descent optimizer with an initial learning rate of 0.001 and momentum of 0.9.
 Additionally, we also used a learning rate schedular with a schedule step of 5 with gamma 0.1.
 A learning rate scheduler essentially decreases the learning rate after a certain number of epoch steps to hone into the cost function's minimum.
 Finally, we used a batch size of 32 trained over 20 epochs.

 These hyperparameters and optimizers were chosen because they gave us the best results (compared to adam, no scheduler, more/less epochs).